 This section contains information to address intentional interference with the GPS.
 Spoofing is caused by RF waveforms that mimic true signals in some ways, but deny, degrade, disrupt, or deceive a receiver's operation when they are processed.
 Spoofing may be unintentional, such as effects from the signals of a GPS repeater, or may be intentional and even malicious.
-There are two classes of spoofing:

-- Measurement spoofing introduces RF waveforms that cause the target receiver to produce incorrect measurements of time of arrival or frequency of arrival or their rates of change; - Data spoofing introduces incorrect digital data to the target receiver for its use in processing of signals and the calculation of PNT.
+There are two classes of spoofing.
+Measurement spoofing introduces RF waveforms that cause the target receiver to produce incorrect measurements of time of arrival or frequency of arrival or their rates of change.
+Data spoofing introduces incorrect digital data to the target receiver for its use in processing of signals and the calculation of PNT.
 Either class of spoofing can cause a range of effects, from incorrect outputs of PNT to receiver malfunction.
 The onset of effects can be instantaneous or delayed, and the effects can continue even after the spoofing has ended.
 Improperly used or installed GNSS re-radiators act like spoofers.
-Re-radiators replay and GNSS emulator devices can present misleading information to GNSS equipment and/or could cause lasting effects.
+Re-radiators, replay and GNSS emulator devices can present misleading information to GNSS equipment and/or could cause lasting effects.

 Equipment manufacturers should implement measures to mitigate processing of erroneous data.
 Cross-checks of GNSS sensor data against independent position sources and/or other detection monitors using GNSS signal metrics or data checks can be implemented in the antenna, receiver, and/or through integration with other systems at the aircraft level.
 Data validity checks to recognize and reject measurement and data spoofing should be implemented in the receiver.
-Additional guidance and best practices related to GPS equipment can be found in the U.S. Department of Homeland Security document 'Improving the Operation and Development of Global Positioning System (GPS) Equipment Used by Critical Infrastructure' and GLOBAL POSITIONING SYSTEMS DIRECTORATE SYSTEMS ENGINEERING & INTEGRATION: INTERFACE SPECIFICATION, IS-GPS-200, Navstar GPS Space Segment/Navigation User Interfaces, Revision H, IRN-IS-200H-003, 28 July 2016.
+Additional guidance and best practices related to GPS equipment can be found in the U.S. Department of Homeland Security document 'Improving the Operation and Development of Global Positioning System (GPS) Equipment Used by Critical Infrastructure' and GLOBAL POSITIONING SYSTEMS DIRECTORATE SYSTEMS ENGINEERING & INTEGRATION: INTERFACE SPECIFICATION, IS-GPS-200, Navstar GPS Space Segment/Navigation User Interfaces, Revision H, IRN-IS-200H-003 28 July 2016.

 Aircraft equipment information vulnerabilities (such as cybersecurity risks) have been present for digital systems since the development of the personal computer (PC) in the late 70's and even longer for RF systems, and the advent of internet connectivity has substantially increased those risks.
 Typically, access to navigation receivers has been controlled such that they are considered vulnerable only through RF signals and OEM and/or aircraft operator controlled processes for maintenance and update.
-In some cases, aircraft GNSS receivers may be field-loadable by approved personnel, requiring physical access and physical interface to the ground receivers.
+In some cases, aircraft GNSS https://ics-cert.uscert.gov/sites/default/files/documents/Improving the Operation and Development of Global Positioning System (GPS) Equipment Used by Critical Infrastructure S508C.pdf receivers may be field loadable by approved personnel, requiring physical access and physical interface to the ground receivers.
 However, it is expected that not all aircraft in the future will rely on such physical isolation for the security of avionics.
 Internet and Wi-Fi connectivity have become popular as a means for aircraft or equipment manufacturers to update installed avionics software, to update databases, or provide an alternate means of communicating with the flight crew or cabin (e.g., in-flight entertainment, weather, etc.).